Updated

 TL;DR

 Fusion Computing delivers managed IT services in Brampton with 24/7 monitoring, help desk support, cybersecurity, Microsoft 365 administration, patch management, backup and disaster recovery, and strategic IT planning.
-We serve Brampton businesses under a predictable monthly contract with CISSP-certified engineers and 15-minute average response times.
+We serve Brampton businesses under a predictable per-user monthly contract with a CISSP-led engineering team and security aligned to CIS Controls v8.1.

 Fusion runs the full managed IT stack for Brampton businesses: 24/7 monitoring, patching, Microsoft 365 administration, cybersecurity, backup, and a help desk staffed by engineers who know your environment.
 One monthly cost.
 No per-incident surprises.